AlejandroBohal/AREP-CalculadoraEstadistica/README.md

 ### Installing

-First we will use to clone this repository with the following command.
+we will first clone the repository with the following command

 ```
 Git clone https://github.com/AlejandroBohal/AREP-CalculadoraEstadistica